 Nexen UK has a robust emergency response organisation in place to support its offshore activities in the UK Continental Shelf.
-Nexen UK uses a third party resource, Petrofac Emergency Response Services Centre (ERSC) in Aberdeen, who provide the control room where emergency response is managed.
-Nexen and Petrofac personnel are on call 24/7 to support offshore emergencies.
+Nexen UK uses the Incident Command System which is a standardised approach to the command, control and coordination of emergency response.
+The Nexen Incident Management Team (IMT) is on call 24/7 to support offshore emergencies.

-Each Nexen UK operated asset responds to incidents using site specific emergency response plans, with onshore support responding where required via the Petrofac ERSC and in conjunction with Nexen’s onshore emergency response procedures.
-Each offshore asset has specialized and dedicated Emergency Response Teams (ERT’s), who will respond as required depending on the incident.
+Each Nexen UK operated asset responds to incidents using site specific emergency response plans, with onshore support responding where required in conjunction with Nexen’s onshore emergency response procedures.
+Each offshore asset has specialised and dedicated Emergency Response Teams (ERT’s), who will respond as required depending on the incident.

 Nexen UK has an annual program designed to ensure all on-call and ERT personnel exercise and retain their skills through regular practice sessions both on and offshore.